jamesrknox/samples/fragments/eventflow/helloworld/src/site/markdown/index.md

-# Introduction
+# helloworld

-This eventflow fragment contains the following :
+This sample shows the structure of an eventflow fragment.
+Business logic and test cases are about as simple as possible.

 * EventFlow hello world application that simply writes input data to log adapter